Ryuker/modern-js-practise/13-oop-constructors-prototypes/oop-notes.md

 - **Classes**: Another way to create a blueprint.
 "Synthatic Sugar" in JS, but part of many other languages
 - **Instances**: Objects are "instantiated" using the blueprint (Constructor or Class)

+# 4 Principles Of OOP
+## 1. Abstraction
+Hiding all but the relevant parts of an object in order to reduce complexity and increase efficiency.

+## 2. Encapsulation
+The process of wrapping up data and methods into a unit such as a class or a function.
+Encapsulation usually includes some kinds of "data hiding"

+## 3. Inheritance
+The process of inheriting the properties and methods from a parent class or constructor

+## 4. Polymorphism
+The process of inheriting the properties and methods from a parent class or constructor.
+Examples is using the same methods but they execute something differen per child class.